Fatonfa/guide-how-to-learn-ruby-on-rails/README.md

 * [Code](https://github.com/Thinkful/thinklist/tree/params)
 * [Diff](https://github.com/Thinkful/thinklist/compare/select...params)

-This technique (and gem that handles it) is called [**strong parameters**](http://edgeguides.rubyonrails.org/action_controller_overview.html#strong-parameters).
+This technique (and gem that handles it) is called [**strong parameters**](http://edgeguides.rubyonrails.org/action_controller_overview.html#strong-parameters). `params` are the full list of values that the form has sent, and the `require()` and `permit()` filter that list to only the ones that should be allowed through to the controller's `create` action.
 Try creating another listing with a category, and it should save successfully.

 To more easily see that the category was successfully assigned, let's display it on the listing page: